zohebtaher/AbcTrace/README.md

 ## Background and overview

 Reading and writing difficulties among children during the pandemic is becoming a major concern.
 As most language development is done through handwritten sheets and practice books in school , I decided to create simple tool to practice tracing letters.
+[Tracing Fun](https://zohebtaher.github.io/AbcTrace/)

 ## Technologies
 - Javascript: Most commonly used programming language in web development.
 Javascript was used in creating the game logic and manipulating the DOM.